elastisys/compliantkubernetes/docs/operator-manual/clock-synchronization.md

 # Clock Synchronization

-Compliant Kubernetes follows [best practices from ntp.se](https://www.netnod.se/blog/best-practices-connecting-ntp-servers) regarding clock synchronization by default.
+Welkin follows [best practices from ntp.se](https://www.netnod.se/blog/best-practices-connecting-ntp-servers) regarding clock synchronization by default.
 This ensures reliable synchronization with at least two clock sources using NTP servers.

 Clock synchronization is important for the following reasons: